What is professional corporation?

 The costs to get started and maintain your corporation will vary depending on your circumstances.

 If you decide to incorporate, you’ll likely need to get professional legal and accounting advice to help you get started and to ensure your corporation meets all of its legal, tax, and reporting obligations each year.

 If your situation is straightforward, the start-up costs may only be a few thousand dollars.
 On the other hand, costs can rise significantly if your situation is more complex, such as if you have multiple shareholders or if you are subject to U.S. taxation, for example.

 Then, once you have incorporated, ongoing professional legal and accounting advice may be an important part of helping you ensure you meet tax filing and other annual reporting requirements, such as keeping a corporate minute book and ensuring it is up to date.

 What are the tax implications of incorporating?

-One key reason physicians incorporate in Canada is for the associated tax benefits.
-However, those benefits are only helpful to physicians who can make use of them.
-Thus before making the decision to incorporate, it’s good to understand how incorporating your medical practice will affect your taxes.
+One key reason physicians or dentists incorporate in Canada is for the associated tax benefits.
+However, those benefits are only helpful to physicians or dentists who can make use of them.
+Thus before making the decision to incorporate, it’s good to understand how incorporating your practice will affect your taxes.

-If you are an incorporated physician, payments for your services are made to your corporation.
+If you are an incorporated physician or dentist, payments for your services are made to your corporation.
 Then, after you’ve paid any eligible expenses, your net earnings in the corporation are taxed at a rate between 8% and 16%, depending on your province.
 (Net corporate earnings over $500,000 may be taxed at a higher rate.)

 This is a much lower tax rate than if you’d earned the same income personally, and paid tax at your personal tax rate — which might be as high as 50% or more.